node-organic/angelscripts-cell-mitosis/README.md

 ### angel cell apoptosis :mitosisName

-Deletes a mitosis from remote.
 This essentially deletes `/home/node/deployments/{name}-{version}-{mitosis.mode}.json` on the remote.

 ### angel cell restart :mitosisName

-Restarts all cells by their name by given mitosisName. :warning: this restarts all cell versions.
+Restarts all cells by their name by given `mitosisName`. :warning: this restarts all cell versions.

 ### angel cell status :mitosisName

-Lists all active cell versions by given mitosisName.
+Lists all active cell versions by given `mitosisName`.

 ## Testing

-You're more than welcome to PR in this repo.
+You're more than welcome to contribute tests for this repo.

 ## Contributing